 Cal Grants replace Saint Mary's Need-Based Scholarship.
 All California residents must apply for a Cal Grant.
 The College will not replace funds for students who are eligible and do not apply or fail to properly complete the Cal Grant application process.

 Federal Pell Grants

-Grants from $602 to $5,730 (based on full-time enrollment) are provided to very high need families who qualify based on a federally established formula.
+In the 2016-2017 academic year the federal government grants up to $5,815 (based on full-time enrollment) to very high need families who qualify based on a federally established formula.